CarrotDLaw/iosevka-carrot/README.md

 **Iosevka Carrot** is an *open source, sans-serif, monospace + quasi‑proportional* typeface family, customised from the original [Iosevka](http://be5invis.github.io/Iosevka).

-TTF files of 2 variants, **Iosevka Carrot** and **Iosevka Carrot Mono** with **all** weights, slopes, and widths are available for download in the [Release Page](https://github.com/CarrotDLaw/Iosevka-Carrot/releases).
+TTF files of 2 variants, **Iosevka Carrot** and **Iosevka Carrot Mono**, with **all** weights, slopes, and widths are available for download in the [Release Page](https://github.com/CarrotDLaw/Iosevka-Carrot/releases).
 Check [`private-build-plans.toml`](https://github.com/CarrotDLaw/Iosevka-Carrot/blob/main/private-build-plans.toml) for detailed configuration of the fonts.

 **
 I am sorry to announce that by June 2022, this project will not receive important updates.
 Exciting features are coming soon then!
 Thank you for your support and stay tuned.